holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/04_robozzle/lesson_plan.md

     - Abstraction in Art
     - Abstraction in CS
 - Today going to play some logic puzzles
+    - Show robozzle and explain how the program works
+    - Walk through a one or two levels
+- Explain process
+    - Go down sheet puzzle by puzzle
     - Can play in pairs or by yourself
     - Need to get to 10th level
 - Go!